hushmirror/docs/mining/solo-mining.md

 ## Mining support

 Join us in our Hush mining channel on Telegram, which can [be found here](https://t.me/minersgonnamine).
 Most miners are not rocking "Hush Solo" style, so make sure you mention that too.

-##### Credits

-Hush puppies like giving credit when it's due,

-1. [This resource](https://github.com/zone117x/node-open-mining-portal) was a great help with writing this as it had in-depth explanation of each option in all of the config files we configured.
-If you need any other info on certain options, then take a look thru their write-up.

-1. [This repository](https://github.com/z-classic/z-nomp/tree/master/pool_configs) is an old Z-NOMP with pool configurations, so these were helpful to see other options, like those special _comments.